Morgan Moses wears No. 71 to support Trent Williams

 "Ya know, I just asked for, ya know, a couple of pizzas and a Pepsi.
 It didn't work out, but ya know, I'm here now so that's all that matters.
 It's time to get ready for the Eagles Week One," Moses playfully said.

 "I miss him.
-Well, see my most wanted shirt wasn't ready yet, so I had to opt out for the jersey," he said.
-Both players have had time to form a solid bond, having shared a locker room since 2014, Williams' second year and Moses' rookie year.
+Well, see my most wanted shirt wasn't ready yet, so I had to opt out for the jersey," he explained.
+Both players have had time to form a solid bond, having shared a locker room since 2014, Williams' fifth year and Moses' rookie year.

 Moses confirmed he has talked to Williams and gave the indication that, whenever the conflict between both parties is resolved, Williams will be prepared.